 A dental abscess is a localised collection of pus, (a foul smelling thick white/yellow liquid that is primarily made up of dead white blood cells and bacteria) located within the tooth or surrounding tissues.

-Dental abscesses can occur for a number of reasons.
+Dental abscesses can occur for several reasons.
 Bacteria from a dental cavity descending into the inner part of the tooth and gum, resulting in the body mounting an immune response and walling off the affected area.
 Trauma can occur as a result of an accident (hit by a car) or biting down on something hard.

 FORL lesions – Also known as resorptive lesions, feline resorptive lesions, neck lesions, cavities, cervical line lesions and invasive resorptions, these painful lesions are one of the most common dental problems in cats.
 Lesions usually begin under the gingival margin and are caused by odontoclasts which are cells whose role is to absorb the bone and roots of deciduous (baby) teeth.
 In cats withFORL, the odontoclasts reabsorb the adult teeth.
 Lesions typically occur under the gum line, making early identification difficult.
 FORL affects the premolars most often, and the cat will display extreme sensitivity if the lesions are touched.